v-atamanenko/baba-is-you-vita/README.md

 blocks you can interact with; by manipulating them, you can change how the level works and cause surprising, unexpected interactions!

-This repository contains a loader for **the Android release of Baba Is You**, based on the [Android SO Loader by TheFloW](https://github.com/TheOfficialFloW/gtasa_vita).
+This repository contains a loader of **the Android release of Baba Is You**, based on the [Android SO Loader by TheFloW](https://github.com/TheOfficialFloW/gtasa_vita).

 The loader provides a tailored, minimalistic Android-like environment to run the official ARMv7 game executables on the PS Vita.